 Armature Resistance Control of DC Motor

 The connection diagram of a shunt motor of the armature resistance control method is shown below.
 In this method, a variable resistor Re is put in the armature circuit.
-The variation in the variable resistance does not effect the flux as the field is directly connected across the supply mains.
+The variation in the variable resistance does not affect the flux as the field is directly connected to the supply mains.

 Now, let us consider a connection diagram of speed control of the DC Series motor by the armature resistance control method.